 The Leadership Team is responsible for the activities and projects of the Centre.
 The Centre is managed from its head office in London with projects implemented through its regional offices in Accra and Beirut.

 Ziya is a British and Turkish citizen.
-He is the Secretary of the British - Turkish Foreign Policy Platform, a Research Associate at London based Foreign Policy Centre and a PhD candidate in politics at St Catharine's College, University of Cambridge.
-He holds an MSc in Sociology from the London School of Economics, a 1st Class BA Honours from Brunel University in Theology, and a M.Div from the International School of Theology-Asia in the Philippines.
+He is a Resident Fellow at the Centre for Historical Analysis and Conflict Research, based at the Royal Military Academy Sandhurst.
+He holds an MSc in Sociology from the London School of Economics, a 1st Class BA Honours from Brunel University in Theology, and a M.Div from the International School of Theology-Asia in the Philippines and a PhD in politics from the University of Cambridge.
 In 2010-2011, he was a Fellow at the US Commission on International Religious Freedom, a federal commission that produces policy proposals for the U.S. Government, where he conducted research on ethno-religious violence in Nigeria and Egypt.
-He has undertaken research projects, civil society engagement and education in a wide range of countries in Asia and Middle East, including China, Jordan and Iran.
+He has undertaken research projects, civil society engagement and education in a wide range of countries in Asia and Middle East.
 Meral is the author of two books, a play produced for stage at a leading theatre in Istanbul, and numerous opinion articles, academic essays and special research reports on Turkish and Middle Eastern politics, religion, human rights and philosophy.
 He is frequently interviewed by international television networks such as BBC World, France 24, Al Jazeera.
 He has briefed various governments and given expert statements and talks at the U.K. Houses of Commons and Lords, the U.S. Congress and Danish Parliament.
 More information available at www.ziyameral.com

 Catherine Young, Head of Programmes and Development: